Records you should keep

 The Registrar may ask you to provide a list of all your members, and for that list to be verified by an officer.

 Take care when collecting and storing personal information.
-Ensure you are only collecting the information you need and that you’re storing it securely.
-Visit the Privacy Commissioner’s website for information about your responsibilities under the Privacy Act 2020.
+Ensure you are only collecting the information you need and that you are storing it securely.

 Financial records

-There are a number of documents and records you’ll need in order to complete your annual financial statements.
-These may include —
+There are a number of documents and records you will need in order to complete your annual financial statements.
+These may include:

 • a numbered receipt book and duplicate copy